UpwardTrajectory/UW-Madison-Hypo-Testing/README.md

 ## Dataset: UW-Madison Wisconsin grades
 Found [here (link to kaggle.com)](https://www.kaggle.com/Madgrades/uw-madison-courses)

+Joseph Strand is expected to give a ratio of A's between 31.7592 and 72.5886%.
+An instructor was not fair, and gave 80.00% A's, vs other instructors: 23.46%.
+This instructor was giving the most A's to their students in the respective course.

+Christopher Butler is expected to give a ratio of A's between 20.7964 and 59.2036%.
+Christopher Butler was not fair, and gave 4.0% A's, vs other instructors: 23.59%.
+This instructor was giving the lowest A's to their students in the respective course.

-We analyzed the overall average GPA from all classes that reported A-F style, completely omitting any (pass / fail) or other student achievement reporting methods.
+In a different notebook, we analyzed the overall average GPA from all classes that reported A-F style, completely omitting any (pass / fail) or other student achievement reporting methods.
 After transforming the possible grades: [A, AB, B, BC, C, D, F] onto the 4.0 GPA scale, we computed the weighted average based on class size for the entire dataset.
 We then randomly sampled 2000 records and computed a confidence interval for the population mean GPA utilizing bootstrapping for an empirical result.

 [Bootstrapping Sample Test](uw_mad_grades_bootstrapping.ipynb)